AAT Kings - Tassie’s Parks and Nature Itinerary

 4

-Strahan – Cradle Mountain
+Strahan to Cradle Mountain

 No day that involves a cruise is a bad day.
 Even better if it’s the deep, dark waters of the far-flung Tassie’s Gordon River.
 Soak up the silence of this untouched wilderness area on your Gordon River cruise en route to Sarah Island, the state’s oldest convict settlement.
 Today, the island’s haunting ruins have been reclaimed by nature, enveloped by forest and twisting vines.
 Your commute toward immense Cradle Mountain-Lake St. Clair National Park sees you travel through tiny mining towns scattered amongst the mountainous wild terrain.
 Rest up – Cradle Mountain awaits.

-Included Meals: Breakfast, Lunch, Dinner with Wine
+Included Meals: Breakfast, Lunch, Dinner

 Accommodation: Cradle Mountain - 2 Nights